-Petroleum History Video
+Petroleum History Videos

 Often in response to requests for photography resources, the society also has researched petroleum history video links.
 Oil and gas museums also keep local videos and document oral histories.

 The following links are some easily accessible resources.
 Visit here again, because this list will grow.
 We encourage follow-up calls and emails that help AOGHS maintain and expand its links for future mage researchers.
 Note that at some sites, downloading materials for personal use with proper attribution of the source is permitted; however, this sometimes does not grant permission to publish.
 Be sure to examine each site’s copyright requirements.
 Also, please support AOGHS.

 The Internet Archive is building a digital library of Internet sites and other cultural artifacts in digital form.
 Like a paper library, it provides free access to researchers, historians, scholars, and the general public.